aquasecurity/kube-hunter/README.md

 To specify a specific CIDR to scan, use the `--cidr` option.
 Example:
 `kube-hunter --cidr 192.168.0.0/24`

+4. **Kubernetes node auto-discovery**

+Set `--k8s-auto-discover-nodes` flag to query Kubernetes for all nodes in the cluster, and then attempt to scan them all.
+By default, it will use [in-cluster config](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to connect to the Kubernetes API.
+If you'd like to use an explicit kubeconfig file, set `--kubeconfig /location/of/kubeconfig/file`.

 ### Active Hunting

 Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, to explore for further vulnerabilities.